UTDTianGroup/TalkNet-ASD-AVDIAR/README.md

+## TalkNet codebase modified to work on the [AVDIAR for ASD dataset](https://github.com/UTDTianGroup/AVDIAR2ASD).

 ## Is someone talking?
 TalkNet: Audio-visual active speaker detection Model

 This repository contains the code for our ACM MM 2021 paper (oral), TalkNet, an active speaker detection model to detect 'whether the face in the screen is speaking or not?'. [[Paper](https://arxiv.org/pdf/2107.06592.pdf)]    [[Video_English](https://youtu.be/C6bpAgI9zxE)]    [[Video_Chinese](https://www.bilibili.com/video/bv1Yw411d7HG)].